Central Bucks High School South: Academics

 CB South is ranked among the best high schools in Pennsylvania.
 CB South students consistently place in the top 10% of the state in test scoring.
-The majority of students (87.7%) are Caucasian, with 6.6% Asian, 2.2% African American, and 2.6% Hispanic.
+The majority of students (78%) are Caucasian, with 9% Asian, 2% African American, 7% Hispanic, and 4% multiracial.
 The school recently received a grant from the state which they used to place SmartBoards with projectors, new laptops and new supplies for every classroom.
 They spend about $9,500 on every student.
 Beginning in the 2019-2020 school year, after a successful pilot at Holicong Middle School, all sophomores and juniors received laptops as a part of the district’s 1:1 initiative for use in the classroom.

 Athletics

 CB South competes in the Pennsylvania Interscholastic Athletic Association, in the Suburban One Conference.
-The School offers 22 sports both boys and girls, with strengths in football, field hockey, boys/girls indoor and outdoor track, boys/girls basketball, girls soccer, softball, wrestling, and ice hockey.
+The School offers 22 sports, both boys and girls, with strengths in football, field hockey, boys/girls indoor and outdoor track, boys/girls basketball, girls soccer, softball, wrestling, and ice hockey.
 In Central Bucks South's inaugural year of 2004, it received its first state championship, in men's swimming.
-The school perennially competes at the state level in field hockey, softball, and boys and girls track.
-The football and soccer programs have also been highly competitive, with both consistently reaching the playoffs.
 In 2012, the Central Bucks South softball team was the first team sport to bring a PIAA AAAA State Championship back to Warrington.
-The Central Bucks South Ice Hockey team won the AA State Championship in 2014 and 2016.
+The Central Bucks South Ice Hockey team won the class AA State Championship in 2014 and 2016.